 Real-time personalization is considered to be one of the most effective methods of boosting sales in an e-store.
 Research conducted by Researchscape indicates that this kind of system increases the engagement of consumers by 73%!

-For the entire personalization process to be reach is full potential a lot of data needs to be analyzed (thus: big data).
+For the entire personalization process to reach its full potential a lot of data needs to be analyzed (thus: big data).
 It’s a very profitable activity that always provides new insights about any business.

 A personalized website is not just based on search history.
 It simultaneously divides the users into groups and creates their behavioral profiles.
 This means, that aside from the preferences of unique users, the system will also consider the content of the cart of other, similar users and the activity of individual consumers during their last session on the website.